ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 Field `extension_type` indicates the type of extension, and `extension_data`
 contains the opaque encoding of the extension.
+Extension type values are defined
+in {{report-extension-registry}}.

 Extensions are mandatory to support.
 Unrecognized extensions are handled as
 specified in {{input-share-validation}}.